carabina/NSArray_CoreData/README.md

 Well, I feel NSArray does so much awesome stuff that just lacking the ability of nice integration with CoreData is something it feels deprived of.

 I am currently working on a project in which I am developing and using it at the same time.
-I have implemented methods supporting fetching records from the CoreData database which I think are the most important ones (I think).
+I have implemented methods supporting fetching records from the CoreData database which I think are the most important ones.

 ## Methods implemented for now